rn1hd/rn1hd/README.md

 [Back to Top (FAQ)](https://github.com/rn1hd#-frequently-asked-questions-faq)

 - It all depends on the **compatibility** of my skills, passion, and job responsibilities.
 If I see a **good future** of a role that I was assigned to within my **career goals**, I am willing to give a hundred percent of my time and effort to showcase what I can bring to the team to achieve the business goal on time and what other contributions I can bring to the table.

+#### **What are your greatest strengths?**

+- It is my **dedication** to reduce complexity of an entire system through documentation, automation testing, improve code quality, and design features based on a big picture to prevent **technical debt**.
+Anything else will become easier to fulfill once the primary goal has been achieved.

 #### **What do you consider to be your weaknesses?**